BROADCAST: (FILM, TV & RADIO)

 BTEC L3 Extended Diploma - Creative Media Production (Broadcast)

-The Extended Diploma takes students through thirteen media units in order to develop the production skills
+The Extended Diploma takes students through a series of media units in order to develop the production skills

 How is the course structured?